- 1 Best Headphones for Running

 Another feature is its complementing Sports Life app (available on both iOS and Android), which can track your activities.
 The Sport Pulse Wireless can report various fitness data, like distance, duration, speed, and calories.
 The headphone is also built with heart rate monitor!

 The thin cable carries an in-line 3-button button remote for playback control and a mic to take calls.
 A drawback is that the battery life isn’t as strong as some of its competitors, like the Jaybird X2, but it’s acceptable at 5 hours.
 Additionally, the sound quality isn’t anything to write home about, but it certainly gets the job done.
+You can compare the features to the best bluetooth headsets on the market.

 #3 Pick Bragi Dash